 As Assoc.Prof.Habil at the University of Cluj-Napoca (Romania), Faculty of History and Philosophy, I teach classes on the Roman Economy and Numismatics and the Analysis of Military Conflicts in Antiquity.
 Since 2014, I supervise PhD theses at the Doctoral School of Security Studies within the same university.
 I undertook my doctoral thesis at the University of Oxford on coin circulation in Roman and post-Roman Dacia and the adjacent provinces from the Middle and Lower Danube.
 The main direction of my research has been to establish the monetary policies in these regions at critical moments in the history of the Roman Empire.
 To this end, I created the monograph series Coins from Roman Sites and Collections of Roman Coins from Romania (13 volumes).
 In connection with my research activity on coin finds at Carnuntum (Austria) I have also published a series of studies on hoards, coin finds in archaeological context, coin moulds for cast coins, etc. These studies resulted in the numismatic monograph of Carnuntum (2013), the monograph of the gold coins in Carnuntum (2014) and the hoard ‘007’ from Carnuntum (2016).

-My research interests cover a wide range of subjects, pertaining more specifically but not exclusively to Roman coinage, both imperial and provincial.
-Having a background in both classical and prehistoric archaeology, I developed an interest in questions relating to coin finds and coin circulation, particularly from Switzerland, Greece and North Africa.
+I first joined the project as a Research Assistant in October 2016, working on the Quantification of the Roman Imperial Coinage (John Fell Fund).
+Beside research on the quantification of the coinage of Nerva and Trajan, one of my main outputs was to clean the large hoard of Reka Devnia.
+I am now continuing to work on the hoards from Switzerland in collaboration with the SICF, as well as on a series of silver hoards from various countries.
+My research interests cover a wide range of subjects, pertaining to Greek and Roman coinage.
 I am working as a consultant for the École Suisse d’archéologie en Grèce on the coin finds from Eretria (Euboea) and I am interested in the coinage of Juba II of Mauretania (25 BC – AD 24).
-My PhD, dedicated to the coinage issued in the province of Asia during the reign of Gordian III (238-244), was published in 2006 as volume 7.1 of the Roman Provincial Coinage series.
-Recently I have converted its catalogue into digital format to make it available through Roman Provincial Coinage Online and have taken the lead in coordinating two further volumes of the Roman Provincial Coinage series, vols.
-7.2 (238-244) and 8 (244-249).
+My PhD, dedicated to the coinage issued in the province of Asia during the reign of Gordian III (238-244), was published in 2006 as volume VII.1 of the Roman Provincial Coinage series.
+I have also recently taken the lead in coordinating two further volumes of the Roman Provincial Coinage series, vols VII.2 (238-244) and VIII (244-249).

 Former team member: Dr Jerome Mairat